 I visited Kerry recently , a stunningly beautiful part of the world.
-One set of my maternal great great grandparents, Patrick and Mary Connor, came from Killarney to South Australia in 1840.
-They arrived on the Mary Dugdale as part of of an immigration scheme which selected sober and hardworking labourers and their families for free passage.
-The scheme was seen as a way of landlords ridding themselves of excess tenants and of providing labour for the larger South Australian landholders.
+One set of my maternal great great grandparents, Patrick Connor and Mary White were from Killarney.
+They arrived in South Australia in October 1840 on board the Mary Dugdale, as part of of an immigration scheme which selected sober and hardworking labourers for free passage.
+The scheme was not only a way of providing labour for the larger South Australian landholders but was also seen by some Irish landlords as a way of ridding themselves of ’excess’ tenants.
 It was believed that eventually these immigrants would have the opportunity of owning land themselves.
 This was pretty much the pattern that Patrick and Mary followed.
-Initially they lived in the Thebarton area of Adelaide then, around 1848, moved to rural Saddleworth.
-In 1858 Patrick acquired 70 acres in the Pine Creek area between Saddleworth and Auburn.

 ______________________________________________________________________